-- Several ships in the Mass Effect universe - the Normandy SR1 can fly in atmosphere, the Kodiak Drop Shuttle and the Viper gunship can both transit too, as can starfighters.
+- Several ships in the Mass Effect universe - the Normandy SR1 and SR2 can fly in atmosphere, the Kodiak Drop Shuttle and the Mantis Gunship can both transit too, as can starfighters.
 Though the mass effect fields they generate make this substantially easier than in real life by reducing their objective mass to almost nothing, allowing them to remain aloft on just a minimum of thrust and achieve orbit without expending enormous amounts of reaction mass.

-- In Final Fantasy VIII, you get one of those in place of a Global Airship.
-It's called Ragnarok.
+- In Final Fantasy VIII, you get one of those in place of a Global Airship, called Ragnarok.